Docs

 }

-Thinking chunks are automatically converted to ThinkingPart in UIMessage objects.
-They are UI-only and excluded from messages sent back to the model.
+Thinking content is automatically converted to ThinkingPart in UIMessage objects.
+It is UI-only and excluded from messages sent back to the model.

 Connection Adapters